xeraa/microservice-monitoring/readme.md

 * Make the call URL configurable in the Java app
 * runit?
 * Use of apache-ab
-* Use backend for the /call and enable distributed tracing; put zipkin.jar on the monitor instance
+* Use backend for the /call
 * JMXbeat: https://github.com/elastic/beats/pull/3570
 * alerting UI